8ctopus/sciter-components/README.md

 ### JSX

-All components in this repo use JSX.
+All components in this repo use `JSX`.
 JSX stands for JavaScript XML and it allows to write HTML code inside javascript.

-JSX was directly integrated in sciter's javascript engine, while browsers only support JSX by using the Babel compiler.
+JSX was directly integrated in sciter's javascript engine, while browsers only support JSX by using the `Babel` compiler.

 #### rules

-- A multi-line JSX expression must start on the same line as `=` or `return ` or should be wrapped in parentheses.
+- A multi-line JSX expression must start on the same line as `=` or `return` or should be wrapped in parentheses.
 (The reason of this lies in the famous "Automatic semicolon insertion": https://stackoverflow.com/questions/2846283/what-are-the-rules-for-javascripts-automatic-semicolon-insertion-asi)

 ```jsx
 const component = <p>